AVEVA/AVEVA-Samples-PI-System/piwebapi_samples/JQuery/README.md

 - You must have [Karma](https://karma-runner.github.io/latest/index.html) installed in order to run automated tests.
   - You can install this in \JQuery\KarmaUnitTests with `npm install karma –-save-dev`
+- The sample test is configured using the file [test-config.placeholder.js](test-config.placeholder.js).
+Before editing, rename this file to `test-config.js`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-- Open the test config file: `JQuery\test-config.js`
+- Open the test config file `test-config.js`
 - Replace the values with your system configuration.

 For example: